 Defend Democracy: What?

 Defend Democracy is an independent, nonpartisan, nonprofit civil society organisation.
 Our mission is to defend and strengthen democracy against foreign, domestic and technological threats.
 Defend Democracy is registered as a nonprofit foundation in The Hague, the international city of peace, justice and security.
-We work transatlantically: most of our day-to-day work is done in Brussels and Washington DC.
+We work transatlantically: most of our day-to-day work is done in Brussels and (virtually) in Washington DC.

 Defend Democracy: How?